nguyentringuyencool/test1/TeamE_homework1.md

 4. What to do if there are many free time slot between the booking times for 1 court?
 For ex: their are booking from 8am to 9am and 10am to 11am, will the system recommend or ask the user to choose that free time slot if their booking time is at most 1 hour?
 5. If past booking pending is available, will that mean the user can play in the court without paying at at the court?
 6. Court starts from 7am to 9pm, what happens if a user want to book a court from 8:30pm for 1 hour?
-7. What do the users have to do if they want to book more than 3 courts, is offline booking available for that?
 ### **Main functionality** ###
-8. How many courts should one staff in charge of?
+7. How many courts should one staff in charge of?
-9. The staff can change the state of booking (from unpaid to paid).
+8. The staff can change the state of booking (from unpaid to paid).
 What does it mean when changing from paid to unpaid?
 Is that mean when the user has finished using the court in the booking time?